arinrohega/DE-Pipeline01-OnPremise/README.md

 - Description:

-A dataset for applicants/prospects that shows the most relevant metrics of their afiliation process, and calculating the date of first purchase which marks their transition to official affiliated status.
+An applicants/prospects dataset that shows the most relevant metrics from their affiliation process, and calculating the date of first purchase which marks their transition to official affiliated status.

 ## Architecture
 ![xxxxxxxx drawio](https://github.com/user-attachments/assets/19ef1dfd-c282-4aaf-a2f8-edfa7023d4f1)